Identify Postal Codes and Zip Codes with Open API

 3. API Credential

 An API Key is required to access the API.
-It can be obtained in the Developer Admin Portal once you have completed the signup to OpenAPIHub.
+It can be obtained in the Developer Admin Portal once you have completed the signup to FabriXAPI.
 For more information, please refer to “Create API Key“.

 Interface with the API